BabyLM's First Constructions: Causal probing provides a signal of learning: Evaluations

 Here we provide two examples drawn from the MAGPIE dataset for \ttw{nuts and bolts} (same as \citeauthor{rozner2025}): \\ \textbf{Literal usage}: They would include orders for routine raw materials such as steel stock; screws; \emph{nuts and bolts}; lubricants and fuel oil. \\ \textbf{Figurative usage}: Jay comes from a different end of the spectrum to Dave Ambrose, but the two both like to talk \ttw{nuts and bolts}.

-Magpie has 48,395 unique sentences with a total of 129,397 words labeled as figurative or literal uses (average of 2.6 words per sentence).
+Magpie has 48,395 unique sentences with a total of 129,397 words used in potentially idiomatic expressions that are labeled as figurative or literal uses (average of 2.6 words per sentence/ example).
 Of the 48,395 examples, we omit 3,944 \emph{sentences} that do not have $\geq 99\%$ confidence in annotation.
 This leaves us with 44,451 sentences with a total of \mbox{119,401} words.
 Among those 119,401 words, 2,016 have wrong offsets, giving us 117,385 words for the analysis.
 Of the 45,450 (117,385) sentences (words), 10,313 (23,484) are labeled as literal and 34,138 (95,917) are labeled as idiomatic.

 For the result presented in the main paper, we omit from consideration any word or sentence that could not be processed for \emph{any} model (43,124 words).
-This allows us to make a fair comparison across all models, with respect to tokenization.
+In general, such processing failures are a result of differences in tokenization behavior: the \citeauthor{rozner2025} methods are developed for singly-tokenized words and each \babylm has a different set of singly-tokenized words.
+This allows us to make a fair comparison across all models.
 This leaves us with 74,261 words for the analysis in the main paper.

 Whereas \citeauthor{rozner2025} omit sentences with fewer than 10 words of context and words with less than four characters, we include all data.
 The 69.2 score for \robl matches their corresponding result: they report an AUC for the whole dataset of 0.71 with omission and 0.69 without omission.
-This correspondence suggests that even with this study's restriction to a common vocabulary over all models, the underlying classification behavior is not substantially affected.
+This correspondence suggests that even with this study's restriction to a common vocabulary over all models, the underlying trend in classification behavior is not substantially affected.